 $135,000 for workers' compensation client.

-Are you already collecting workers' compensation and afraid of losing your benefits?
 Don't let the complexities of the system overwhelm or frustrate you.
 Take control of the situation by contacting a workers' comp lawyer for advice.
-An experienced—and local—workers' comp attorney can successfully navigate the system and help you keep your benefits.
+An experienced—and local—Pennsylvania workers' compensation lawyer can successfully navigate the system and help you keep your benefits.

-Contact us today or visit our Greensburg, PA law firm for a FREE consultation!
-Walk-ins welcome.
+Contact us today or visit our workers' compensation attorneys in Greensburg, PA, for a FREE consultation!
 No appointment is necessary!
+Walk-ins are welcome.

-You should contact a workers' comp lawyer as soon as possible after a workplace injury to protect your rights and get the compensation you deserve!
+You should contact a workers' comp lawyer near you as soon as possible after a workplace accident to protect your rights and get the compensation you deserve!

 Contact us today or visit our Greensburg, PA office for a FREE, no-obligation legal consultation.

 Have you received any of these forms and aren't sure what to do?
 WC forms seem simple enough, but one incorrect figure, amount, or statement could destroy your workers' compensation case.
-It's best not to go it alone.
-Talk with a workers' comp attorney about any forms you receive.
+It's best not to go over all this paperwork alone.
+Talk with a Pennsylvania workers' comp lawyer about any forms you receive.

-As we covered in our article—How to File for Workers' Compensation in PA—beginning the workers' comp claims process equals informing your employer about your illness or injury as soon as possible (within 120 days).
-That action on your part will kick off the claims filing process with the PA Bureau of Workers' Compensation—which is your employer's responsibility—so you can focus on getting needed medical care.
+As we covered in our article—How to File for Workers' Compensation in PA—beginning the workers' comp claims process starts with informing your employer about your illness or injury as soon as possible (within 120 days).
+That action on your part will kick off the claims-filing process with the PA Bureau of Workers' Compensation—which is your employer's responsibility—so you can focus on getting needed medical care.

-In far too many instances, your employer or their workers' comp insurance company may deny your claim.
-There are various reasons why your workers' compensation claim may have been denied, but you do have options for pursuing your claim and possibly having the denial reversed.
+In far too many instances, your employer or its workers' comp insurance company may deny your claim.
+There are various reasons why a workers' comp claim is dismissed, but you have options for pursuing your claim and possibly having the denial reversed.

-As soon as you receive a workers' comp denial, your best course of action is to engage an experienced workers' comp lawyer to help you pursue the benefits you may rightfully deserve.
-Without an approved claim, neither your employer nor their insurance company is required to pay any of your medical bills, pay your wage loss, or—most importantly—accommodate any physical limitations you may have when you return to work.
+As soon as you receive a workers' comp denial, your best course of action is to engage an experienced workers' compensation attorney near Greensburg, PA, to help you pursue the benefits you may rightfully deserve.
+Without an approved claim, neither your employer nor their insurance company is required to pay any of your medical bills, lost wages, or—most importantly—accommodate any physical limitations you may have when you return to work.
 Don't lose your benefits without a fight.

-Learn more about how to deal with a workers' comp denial in our recent blog post.Read Now
+Learn more about how to deal with a workers' comp denial.

-In 2018, the maximum weekly compensation for lost wages in PA was $1,025 or 66 2/3 percent of wages at the time of an injury.
-Timeframes for collecting compensation vary depending on the level of disability.
+In 2021, the maximum weekly compensation for lost wages in PA was $1,130 or 66 2/3 percent of wages at the time of an injury.
 You may also be entitled to a lump sum.

-If you are unable to work following your experience as an injured employee, Social Security Disability benefits may come into play.
+If you cannot work following your experience as an injured employee, Social Security Disability benefits may come into play.
 Let us help you navigate SSD/SSDI or SSI programs, too.